ismailkoussa/final-project/Draft.md

 ## What makes this project beautiful
 ### Code is clear
 when you read the code you'll find everything clear, algorithms are
-very simple, even I have used flask, but the code is written with
+very simple, even I have used Flask, but the code is written with
 the basics of it.
 The best thing is that all html pages have an
 abstract page called main.html, that makes the code more clear